-Students granted RPL for the Preliminary course are still required to complete the Board's eligibility requirements for the Preliminary year.
+Students granted RPL for the Preliminary course are still required to complete the NSW Education Standards Authority's (NESA's) eligibility requirements for the Preliminary year.

 Where the principal grants RPL, the supporting documentation must be retained by the school.

-Where RPL is given for the whole of a Preliminary course, the Records, Credentialling and Reporting Branch of the Board must be notified by the principal.
+Where RPL is given for the whole of a Preliminary course, the Records, Credentialling and Reporting Branch of NESA must be notified by the principal.

 The student will be credentialled for the completed HSC course only and the HSC course units will count towards the HSC pattern of study.
 The Preliminary course, for which RPL is given, is not credentialled and does not count in the Preliminary pattern of study.

-Recognition of prior learning is determined by the principal under delegation from the Board.
+Recognition of prior learning is determined by the principal under delegation from NESA.